-WATER SUPPLIED BY IOWA REGIONAL UTILITIES ASSOCIATION (IRUA) TREATMENT PLANT NEAR WAVERLY: IRUA obtains its water from the Dolomite Devonian aquifer.
+WATER SUPPLIED BY IOWA REGIONAL UTILITIES ASSOCIATION (IRUA) TREATMENT PLANT NEAR WA-VERLY: IRUA obtains its water from the Dolomite Devonian aquifer.
 The Devonian aquifer was determined to be highly susceptible to contamination because the characteristics of the aquifer and overlying materials provide little protection from contamination at the land surface.
 IRUA wells will be highly susceptible to leakage from underground storage tanks, wastewater discharges, sinkholes, and leakage from nearby gas pipelines.
 A detailed evaluation of the source was completed by the lowa Department of Natural Resources, and is available from Mike Wildung at (641) 792-7011.

-WATER SUPPLIED BY NEWTON WATERWORKS: The Newton Waterworks supply is pumped from 21 wells located in the Alluvial Sand and Gravel aquifer of the Skunk River Valley and one Jordan aquifer well.
+WATER SUPPLIED BY THE CITY OF NEWTON: The City of Newton's supply is pumped from 21 wells located in the Alluvial Sand and Gravel aquifer of the Skunk River Valley and one Jordan aquifer well.
 The Alluvial aquifer was determined to be highly susceptible to contamination because the characteristics of the aquifer and overlying materials allow contaminants to move through the aquifer fairly quickly.
 The Alluvial wells will be most susceptible to activities such as permitted air release sites.
+WATER SUPPLIED BY MARSHALLTOWN WATER WORKS: The Marshalltown Water Works supply is pumped from nine wells located on the north side of the lowa River drawing from the Mississippian aquifer.
+The Mississippian aquifer was determined to be susceptible to contamination because the characteristics of the aquifer and overlying materials allow contaminants to move through the aquifer fairly quickly.
+The Mississippian wells are susceptible to activities such as leaking underground storage tanks and hazardous waste generators.